muzamil-mohamed-ansari/address_book/README.md

 3) No GUI is required so the built-in FastAPI’s Swagger Doc is sufficient.

 To run the project please follow below steps:
     1. Install dependencies using pip install -r requirements.txt.
-    2. Run the application with uvicorn main:app --reload.
+    2. Run the application with uvicorn address_book.main:app --reload --port 8000
     3. Access the API documentation at http://127.0.0.1:8000/docs.